openfirmware/ccadi_geoserver/docs/LAYERS.md

 ### Layer: Soper's World Base Map

-Start by using the New Layer interface to publish `base_map_3413`.
+Start by using the New Layer interface to publish `base_map_3573`.

-The layer SRS must be changed to `EPSG:3413`.

 #### GeoServer OpenLayer Client

 Map loads, but very slowly (due to upstream server).
-As this WMS is not cached, it is not the recommended way to load this layer.
-Instead, the GeoWebCache WMS/WMTS should be used.
+As this GeoServer's primary WMS endpoint is not cached, it is not the recommended way to load this layer.
+Instead, the GeoWebCache WMS/WMTS endpoint should be used.

 The GWC layer preview loads very quickly once the cache is filled.

-#### QGIS 3.16 (MacOS)
+#### QGIS 3.22 (Linux)

-Via WMS from this GeoServer, the layer loads normally when using `EPSG:3413` projection.
+Via WMS from this GeoServer, the layer loads normally when using `EPSG:3573` projection.

-**Error:** WMTS `image/jpeg` fails.
+WMTS `image/jpeg` works.

 WMTS `image/png` works.